actualbudget/docs/docs/experimental/goal-templates.md

 All functionality described here may not be available in the latest stable release.
 Use the `edge` images for the latest implementation.
 :::

-Create a template by adding a note to a category and adding a line that begins with `#template`.
+Create a template by adding a note to a category and adding a line that begins with `#template` or `#goal`.

 ![](/img/goal-template/goal-template-1.png)